oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 Now that we have used the Notebook documents to perform and understand all the tasks of our exercise we shut down and clean up our working environment.

-In your terminal/CMD window that you used to build the docker images and start up the docker containers type `docker compose down` to shut down the docker containers.
+In your `CMD/Terminal` window that you used to build the docker images type `docker compose down` to shut down the docker containers.

 The docker images are still available in your docker environment.
 Next time when you want to run the environment, you can just use `docker compose up -d` to start up the containers again.